daisyjanejohnson/reading-notes/class-03.md

 * Box Dimensions are set using width and height.
 * **min-width** is the smallest size a box can be displayed when the browser is narrow.
-* **max-width** is the largest size a box can be displyted when the browser window is wide.
+* **max-width** is the largest size a box can be displayed when the browser window is wide.
 * The **overflow** property tells the browser what to do if the content contained within the box is larger than the box.
 It can have one of two values:
   1. **hidden** = this property simply hides away any content that does not fit in the box.
   1. **scroll** = this property adds a scrollbar to the box so that users can scroll to see the missing content.